 Beginning on the second anniversary of the completion of the DST Offering, we will have the right but not the obligation, to require each third party investor to exchange his, her or its Summerfield DST interests for Class T operating partnership units or cash; provided, however, that investors will be provided the opportunity to elect to receive certain other classes of operating partnership units in lieu of Class T operating partnership units (subject to meeting certain eligibility criteria).
-After a one-year holding period, investors who acquire operating partnership units generally have the right to cause our operating partnership to redeem all or a portion of their units for, at our sole discretion, shares of our common stock of the same designation as the operating partnership units, cash, or a combination of both.
+After a one-year holding period, investors who acquire operating partnership units for, at our sole discretion, shares of our common stock of the same designation as the operating partnership units, cash, or a combination of both.